Your event management software should double as your best bud, right?

-Conversely, choosing the wrong event management partner can turn running your event into your worst nightmare, like a knife-wielding Freddy Krueger invading your dreams while you sleep 🔪(Okay, maybe that’s a littleeee dramatic) 🔪
+Conversely, choosing the wrong event management partner can turn running your event into your worst nightmare, like a knife-wielding Freddy Krueger invading your dreams while you sleep (Okay, maybe that’s a little dramatic.)

-When it comes to choosing your event management software, it can be hard to know exactly what to look for (much like choosing your life partner… anyone out there?)—especially if you’re among the 10% of marketers who haven’t used event software before (Who are you?
+When it comes to choosing your event management software, it can be hard to know exactly what to look for—especially if you’re among the 10% of marketers who haven’t used event software before (Who are you?
 We’re fascinated).

 Even if you already use an event software tool that you like, you may not realize where your current product could be falling short, and what to look for in the next one.